 Tooth Colored or Stainless Steel Crowns

 Baby teeth that show evidence of extensive decay, with two or more surfaces affected, can sometimes be saved through the use of a crown.
-Occasionally, especially in esthetic areas, it is possible to use a tooth colored crown.
+Occasionally, especially in esthetic areas, it is possible to use a tooth-colored crown.
 These crowns can be used to protect front teeth when they become cracked or chipped, have undergone root canal therapy, show signs of decay, or are markedly discolored.
 In particular, if the decay or cavity has spread to different surfaces of the tooth or has reached the pulp of the tooth, a baby root canal may need to be performed.
-At that point the tooth becomes weaker and is more likely to crack.
+At that point, the tooth becomes weaker and is more likely to crack.
 In these instances, it is important to protect the tooth by using a crown.

-In general, for front teeth, the specialists at Children’s Dental Fun Zone of West Covina and Fontana recommend using tooth colored crowns.
+In general, for front teeth, the specialists at Children’s Dental FunZone recommend using tooth-colored crowns.
 These crowns are both esthetic and strong.
-However, for baby molars that are constantly exposed to chewing and grinding, silver stainless steal crowns may be a better option.
+However, for baby molars that are constantly exposed to chewing and grinding, silver stainless steel crowns may be a better option.

-To prevent this from happening however, parents should be careful as to what the child eats after treatment.
+To prevent this from happening, however, parents should be careful as to what the child eats after treatment.
 Often we recommend softer foods.
 Also, sometimes the gums may become slightly irritated by the new crown.
-It is important to continue to brush around the gums of these teeth to prevent further irritation.
+It is important to continue to brush around the gums of these teeth to prevent further irritation or infection.

 Call us to learn more about tooth colored or stainless steel crowns in Southern California.
 We currently have office locations in West Covina, Eagle Rock, Montebello, Fontana, West Los Angeles, West Covina, Ontario, Reseda, San Fernando and Riverside.